CodeSequence/ngrx-store-router/README.md

 Sync between the current Angular 2 Router URL and @ngrx/store

-This middleware is to be used along with `@ngrx/store` and `@ngrx/devtools` to navigate between routes while changing state
+This service is to be used along with `@ngrx/store` and `@ngrx/store-devtools` to navigate between routes while changing state

 ### Demo